Document Structure

 Primary data MUST be either:

+A single resource object MAY be represented by an array of size 1.
 For example, the following primary data is a single resource object:

 {